PrefectHQ/terraform-provider-prefect/docs/resources/block.md

 ### Required

 - `data` (String, Sensitive) The user-inputted Block payload, as a JSON string.
 The value's schema will depend on the selected `type` slug.
-Use `prefect block types inspect <slug>` to view the data schema for a given Block type.
+Use `prefect block type inspect <slug>` to view the data schema for a given Block type.
 - `name` (String) Unique name of the Block
 - `type_slug` (String) Block Type slug, which determines the schema of the `data` JSON attribute.
-Use `prefect block types ls` to view all available Block type slugs.
+Use `prefect block type ls` to view all available Block type slugs.

 ### Optional